TS

 Special mention: PyOxidizer

-I did find out eventually that PyOxidizer is essentially a much more capable version of what I've built, while it's not as straightforward as one command, but it lets you have a lot more complicated build setups, you can embed Rust code in your built executable, and a lot more.
+PyOxidizer is essentially a more complex, more capable version of what I've built, while it's not as straightforward as one command, but it lets you have a lot more complicated build setups, you can embed Rust code in your built executable, and a lot more.

 So if your usecase calls for it, you can pull out PyOxidizer as your preferred packaging tool as well.